fbpx

 Look at your calendar

 Before you start writing down your meal ideas, look at your calendar.
-Make note of any special days.
+Make a note of any special days.
 Here are some things to consider:

 • Are you having someone over for dinner?